yumesmile/getting-started/STMicroelectronics/STM32L4_L4+/readme.md

 ## Clean up resources

 If you no longer need the Azure resources created in this tutorial, you can delete them from the IoT Central portal.

-If you continue to another tutorial in this Getting Started guide, you can keep the resources you've already created and reuse them.
+Optionally, if you continue to another tutorial in this Getting Started guide, you can keep the resources you've already created and reuse them.

+To keep the sample application but remove only specific devices:
+1. Select the **Devices** tab for your application.
+1. Select the device from the device list.
+1. Select **Delete**.

+To remove an entire sample application and all its devices and resources:
+1. Select **Administration** > **Your application**.
+1. Select **Delete**.

 ## Next Steps